The Best Time to Visit Tasmania

 As temperatures rise you may also notice periods of strong winds – they don’t call them the ‘Roaring 40s’ for nothing!
 But they don’t normally hang around long – a day or two at the most – before being replaced by still days and sun showers.

-If you can’t get there in autumn, we think spring is the second best season to visit Tasmania!
+If you can’t get there in autumn, I think spring is the second best season to visit Tasmania!

 Summer in Tasmania